-The University of New Hampshire College of Engineering and Physical Sciences (CEPS) is one of a handful of Land, Sea and Space Grant Colleges that affords both graduate students and undergraduate students many research opportunities.
-Coupled with the completion of the Kingsbury Hall renovations, our mechanical and ocean engineering students enjoy state-of-the-art lab space, wind tunnels, computer clusters and high tech classrooms.
-Our award winning faculty comes from around the world to teach excellence in the classroom and to introduce students to research and technologies of tomorrow.
+The College of Engineering and Physical Sciences (CEPS) is one of a handful of Land, Sea and Space Grant Colleges that affords both graduate students and undergraduate students many research opportunities.
+Our mechanical and ocean engineering students enjoy state-of-the-art lab space, wind tunnels, computer clusters and high tech classrooms.
+Our award-winning faculty comes from around the world to teach excellence in the classroom and to introduce students to research and technologies of tomorrow.
 All of our professors are active researchers that are highly successful at integrating research and instruction in the classrooms and labs.